-The sponge cake recipe and the chiffon cake recipe are both cakes that use a lot of eggs and are of the same family.
+When you learn how to make sponge cake recipes and the chiffon cake recipe you will find that both use a lot of eggs and are of the same family.
 Quite often you will find a sponge cake listed as chiffon and the chiffon listed as a sponge.
 Many people have a problem distinguishing between the two cakes.

 The differences in the two cakes are few but major in the end result.
-The sponge cake recipe has no shortening and generally no leavening agents.
+When I learned how to make the sponge cake recipe I realized that it had no shortening and generally no leavening agents.
 The chiffon cake recipe has both shortening and leavening.
-Although light like the sponge cake recipe, it is moister due to the shortening.
+Although light like the sponge cake, it is moister due to the shortening.

-There are also two forms of the sponge cake recipe.
+When I learned how to make sponge cake recipes I also learned there are two forms of the sponge cake recipe.
 The one I am talking about here is a meringue type; that is with stiffly beaten egg whites folded in to make it extremely light and airy.
 The other one or batter type uses the eggs, both the whites and yolks together.
 Although the eggs are well beaten you do not achieve the airiness when the whites are beaten separately and folded in.

 The sponge cake is thought to be the oldest of the non yeast cakes made.
 If looking through old cook books, you can find them dating back to the sixteen hundreds.
 Below you can read one of my old recipes.